neilg63/spreadsheet_to_json/README.md

 - Can identify numeric fields formatted as text and convert them to integers or floats.
 - Can identify truthy text or number cells and convert them to booleans
 - Can save large files asynchronously
+- Can reshape output beyond flat key/value pairs -- nested objects, dynamic-keyed groups, or arrays of objects -- via `KeySegment` (see [Nested output](#nested-output) below), buildable either in Rust or from a plain JSON payload for non-Rust client crates
+- Can drop null-valued keys from output recursively via `RowOptionSet::omit_null_values`, instead of emitting `"key": null`

 ## Core Options